Nonequilibrium Photocarrier and Phonon Dynamics from First Principles: a Unified Treatment of Carrier-Carrier, Carrier-Phonon, and Phonon-Phonon Scattering: Results

 Figure~\ref{fig:MoS2_fig3}(b) reports the momentum-resolved temperature averaged over all branches, see Eq.\eqref{eq:average_lattice_temperature}, at the same snapshots.
 Consistent with the mode-resolved figure, the early-time distribution is highly nonthermal with peaks at $\Gamma$, $M$, and $K$.
 By $3$~ps the lattice exhibits a spatially smoother hot-phonon state with an average temperature of $\sim 400$~K.

 Figure~\ref{fig:MoS2_fig3}(c) shows the ionic response.
-The upper panel represents the real-time force on S atoms (blue line) compared with two-Fermi–Dirac forces (blue circles) evaluated using the real-time electronic temperature extracted from two-chemical-potential Fermi–Dirac fits (inset, green symbols).
+The upper panel represents the real-time force on S atoms (blue line) compared with two-Fermi-Dirac forces (blue circles) evaluated using the real-time electronic temperature extracted from two-chemical-potential Fermi-Dirac fits (inset, green symbols).
 The initial rapid force build-up reflects ultrafast carrier promotion and carrier-carrier thermalization, while the subsequent decay follows the decrease of $T_e$, in excellent agreement with the two-chemical-potential Fermi-Dirac benchmark.

 The lower panel shows the S displacement along $z$ driven by the nonequilibrium force.
 The motion is harmonic at the $A_{1g}$ frequency ($\approx 12.3$~THz) and superimposed on a displacive shift of the equilibrium position.
 The oscillation amplitude decays with an approximately exponential envelope (gray dashed line in the inset), yielding a coherent damping time of $\approx 2.8$~ps, consistent with Fig.~\ref{fig:MoS2_fig2}(f).
-Including phonon–phonon on top of electron–phonon effects further reduces the damping time, bringing it closer to the $\sim\!1.7$~ps reported by transient absorption~\cite{Trovatello2020}, see Fig.~\ref{fig:sumup}(c).
-Importantly, experiments resolve the selective activation of the $A_{1g}$ mode in pump–probe traces, with no detectable $E'$ oscillations, consistent with our nonequilibrium forces result.
+Including phonon-phonon on top of electron-phonon effects further reduces the damping time, bringing it closer to the $\sim\!1.7$~ps reported by transient absorption~\cite{Trovatello2020}, see Fig.~\ref{fig:sumup}(c).
+Importantly, experiments resolve the selective activation of the $A_{1g}$ mode in pump-probe traces, with no detectable $E'$ oscillations, consistent with our nonequilibrium forces result.

-In summary, photoexcitation rapidly produces a quasi-thermal electronic distribution via carrier–carrier scattering, while carrier–phonon collisions allow for energy transfer to a restricted set of phonon modes, generating strong nonequilibrium hot spots.
-On the picosecond timescale, combined carrier–phonon and phonon–phonon processes redistribute this energy, leading to lattice thermalization.
-The associated ionic forces exhibit a fast rise due to carrier heating and a slower relaxation governed by the electronic temperature decrease, and they coherently drive the $A_{1g}$ oscillations with damping set by both electron–phonon and phonon–phonon interactions.
+In summary, photoexcitation rapidly produces a quasi-thermal electronic distribution via carrier-carrier scattering, while carrier-phonon collisions allow for energy transfer to a restricted set of phonon modes, generating strong nonequilibrium hot spots.
+On the picosecond timescale, combined carrier-phonon and phonon-phonon processes redistribute this energy, leading to lattice thermalization.
+The associated ionic forces exhibit a fast rise due to carrier heating and a slower relaxation governed by the electronic temperature decrease, and they coherently drive the $A_{1g}$ oscillations with damping set by both electron-phonon and phonon-phonon interactions.